 }

-, execute the following command to install the extended component library provided by Ray:
+to render data, and run the following command to install the extension component library provided by Ray:

 yarn add @ray-js/components-ty